decaf-emu/decaf-emu/README.md

 Researching Wii U emulation.
 Licensed under the terms of the GNU General Public License, version 2 or later (GPLv2+).

 ## Requirements
+- Windows with Visual Studio 2015
-- Windows, Linux
+- Linux with CMake and a modern C++11/14 friendly compiler
 - 64 bit
-- Visual Studio 2015
 - OpenGL 4.5 (using direct state access, available on older OpenGL versions as an extension).

 ## Compatibility